Search

 And so on.
 It’s estimated that there are over 389,000 educational apps in the App Store and Google Play Store.
 This helps to explain why 64% of students use mobile devices for instructional purposes.
 What’s more, did you know that 70% of students are more motivated by mobile learning experiences?

 It helps that this approach works really well.
-For instance, did you know that over half (55%) of business leaders reported increased growth after implementing a mobile learning programme?
+For instance, did you know that over half (55%) of business leaders report increased growth after implementing a mobile learning programme?

 The Impact of Technology

 We can’t truly understand the modern learner without acknowledging the profound impact that technology has had on them.
-After all, the breakneck pace of technological development has transformed the way we communicate and consume information.
+After all, the breakneck pace of technological development has transformed the way we consume information and communicate with each other.

 The Mobile Revolution